Breaking Away From All Accepted Norms of the Brewing Industry

 Breakaway Brew Haus, Bolton

 In 2021, BBH announced they are moving to an actual commercial space nearby.
-The whole garage and driveway thing appears to be over.
+But nothing has happened in two years, so I’m calling them closed.)

 I am writing this in late October 2017.
 At this moment, there are 55 operational breweries in Connecticut.
 Our little state now has pretty much every conceivable brewery model one can think of… from farm brewery to massive internationally distributed brewery to darling boutique brewery… to a dude in his garage brewery.